4Q25 Quarterly Market Review

 Progress Through the Noise

-The so-called “One Big Beautiful Bill” generated plenty of headlines, but far less immediate market impact than the noise might suggest.
-Tax and policy changes matter, but they tend to influence market outcomes over years rather than quarters.
-The real effects will show up through incentives, planning strategies, and longer-term business behavior.
-Investors trying to trade on legislative news often end up reacting twice and with nothing to show for it.
+Real influence shows up through incentives, planning decisions, and longer-term business behavior.
+Investors who tried to trade on legislative news often found themselves reacting twice with little to show for it.
 Coordinating tax strategies and financial planning remains far more effective than headline-driven portfolio changes.

 Looking Ahead to 2026

-As we head into 2026, the picture looks familiar.
+The outlook for 2026 feels familiar.
 There are real opportunities ahead, along with plenty of uncertainty.
-Inflation has eased from its highs but remains above longer-term goals.
+Inflation has eased from its peaks but remains above long-term targets.
 Growth appears slower, though still positive.
 Interest rates are lower than they were a year ago, and policy decisions will continue to influence markets.

-Rather than trying to predict exactly how the year will unfold, we recommend staying focused on a few principles that tend to hold up over time:
+Rather than trying to predict exactly how the year will unfold, we’re focused on principles that tend to hold up over time.

-Owning a mix of investments matters because different parts of the market don’t move in lockstep.
+• Owning a mix of investments matters because different parts of the market don’t move together.

-Trying to jump in and out of the market is harder than it sounds, especially when conditions are uncertain.
+• Trying to jump in and out of markets is difficult, especially when conditions feel uncertain.

 Final Thoughts

-We still hear calls to step aside, wait for a pullback, or re-enter when conditions feel safer.
-In practice, those decisions are much harder to get right than they sound.
+We continue to hear calls to step aside, hold cash, or re-enter when conditions feel safer.
+In practice, those decisions are far more difficult than they sound.
 By the time uncertainty fades, markets have usually already adjusted.
-Comfort and opportunity rarely arrive together.
+Comfort and opportunity rarely arrive at the same time.

 Our approach hasn’t changed.
-Volatility is part of investing.
-Being prepared for it and continuing to invest through it is how long-term progress happens.
+The ups and downs are part of investing.
+Preparing for it and continuing to invest through it is how long-term progress happens.
 Staying invested matters.
 Letting time and compounding do their work matters most.

-Markets will stay noisy.
-Progress usually happens quietly.
+Markets will remain noisy.
+Progress often happens quietly.

 Disclosures